shermanloan/scejson-doc/doc/module-loan.md

 not need to compute an annual rest loan, then this field need not be included in the request.

-If included in the request, then the value of the attribute must be in the format of `"MM-DD"` when `MM` is a valid month number from 1 to 12, and `DD` is a valid day number in the month specified.
+If included in the request, then the value of the field must be in the format of `"MM-DD"` when `MM` is a valid month number from 1 to 12, and `DD` is a valid day number in the month specified.
 The month and day specified is the annual date on which escrowed payments and interest are applied to the